 Description: The fault dip for the secondary fault is assumed to follow a normal distribution.
-If the drawn dip falls outside the interval [0, 90] the strike is adjusted with 180 deg.
+If the drawn dip falls outside the interval [0, 90] the strike is adjusted with $180 \deg$ .

-Argument: Commands specifying the mean and standard deviation in the distribution Repeatable: No.
+Argument: Commands specifying the mean and standard deviation in the distribution

 Description: The mean for the dip of the secondary fault, relative to the dip of the primary fault.
-Argument: One.
-A decimal number.